-(2) The blanket routine use for "Congressional Inquiries" (see Appendix C, Section D) applies to all systems; therefore, there is no need to verify that the individual has authorized the release of his or her record to a congressional member when responding to a congressional constituent inquiry.
+(A) The blanket routine use for "Congressional Inquiries" (see Appendix C, section D) applies to all systems.
+When an individual requests the assistance of the Congressional member, the blanket routine use permits the disclosure of records pertaining to the individual without the express written consent of the individual.

-(3) If necessary, accept constituent letters requesting a member of Congress to investigate a matter pertaining to the individual as written authorization to provide access to the records to the congressional member or his or her staff.
+(B) If necessary, accept constituent letters requesting a member of Congress to investigate a matter pertaining to the individual as written authorization to provide access to the records to the congressional member or his or her staff.

-(4) The verbal statement by a Congressional staff member is acceptable to establish that a request has been received from the person to whom the records pertain.
+(C) When a Congressional inquiry indicates that the request is being made on the basis of a request from the individual to whom the record pertains, consent can be inferred even if the constituent request is not provided the Component.
+The verbal statement by a Congressional staff member is acceptable to establish that a request has been received by the Member of Congress from the person to whom the records pertain.

-(5) If the constituent inquiry is being made on behalf of someone other than the individual to whom the record pertains, provide the Congressional member only information releasable under 32 CFR part 286.
-Advise the Congressional member that the written consent of the individual to whom the record pertains is required before any additional information may be released.
+(D) If the constituent inquiry is being made on behalf of someone other than the individual to whom the record pertains, the Member of Congress shall be provided only that information releasable under DoD 5400.7-R. Advise the Congressional member that the written consent of the individual to whom the record pertains is required before any additional information may be disclosed.
 Do not contact individuals to obtain their consents for release to Congressional members unless a Congressional office specifically requests that this be done.

-(6) Nothing in paragraph (i)(2) of this section prohibits a Component, when appropriate, from providing the record directly to the individual and notifying the Congressional office that this has been done without providing the record to the Congressional member.
+(E) Nothing in paragraph (i)(2)(ii)(A) of this section prohibits a Component, when appropriate, from providing the record directly to the individual and notifying the Congressional office that this has been done without providing the record to the Congressional member.

-(7) See paragraph (e) of § 310.20 for the policy on assessing fees for Members of Congress.
+(3) See paragraph (e) of § 310.20 for the policy on assessing fees for Members of Congress.

-(8) Make a disclosure accounting each time a record is disclosed to either House of Congress, to any committee, joint committee, or subcommittee of Congress, to any congressional member, or the GAO.
+(4) Make a disclosure accounting each time a record is disclosed to either House of Congress, to any committee, joint committee, or subcommittee of Congress, or to any congressional member.